 The standard size available in longboards is 42 inches.
 For kids, longboards as small as 34 inches can be found whereas for taller people, 50 inches long models are also available.
 As far width is concerned, the standard size is 8.5.
 Otherwise, it ranges from 7 to 10 inches depending on your feet and shoe size.
 On the other hand, short-boards are available in small sizes ranging from 30 to 33 inches, and their average width is 8 inches that might vary accordingly.

 Types of Longboards

 The thing with longboards is that the longer they are, the more stable you will find them.
-However, due to long size, longboards are not as responsive as short-boards.
-They do not turn so quickly or easily.
+However, due to long size, longboards are not as responsive as short-boards but in return they excel at stability and are easier to control for users.
 Thereby, always consider your riding style before buying a longboard.

 There are some riding styles among which the most common one is called cruising.
 For this particular riding style, you will need a pintail skateboard or a cruiser.
-Cruisers typically come with a pointed nose and rounded tail.
-Whereas pintail deck features quite a sharply rounded nose and tail with a definite point.
+Whereas a pintail deck features quite a sharply rounded nose and tail with a definite point.

 Other most commonly practiced riding styles are freestyle and freeride.
 If you are into any of these styles, go to a drop-down or drop-through longboard.
 Their narrow heads and rounded tails allow the riders to enjoy a smooth and well-balanced freestyle riding.

 Those who want to enjoy the crazy downhill style should go for speed-board or a tough cruiser.
 They can also opt for a top-mount deck because they would need to remain a little high from the ground to avoid uneven surface disturbances.

 Aside from the deck style, wheels of longboards are also stronger and reliable to provide smoother cruising experiences.
 They are urethane made and come in bigger sizes to deal with surface roughness.